makersacademy/bowling-challenge/README.md

 ```
 As a player,
 So that I can keep track of my score,
-I want to have a score card.
+I want to have an empty score card when I start.

 As a player,
-So that I can start the game,
+So that I can play through turns,
-I want my score to be empty when I start.
+I want empty frames in my scorecard when I start.

 As a player,
-So that I can keep playing the game,
+So that I can see my score,
-I want to see my total score while playing.
+I want to have partial scores for every frame that are empty when I start.

 As a player,
-So that I can stick to the laws of the physics,
+So that I can stick to the rules of the game,
-I want to not to be able to take down more pins than the standing 10.
+I want my rolls to be added to a frame.

 As a player,
-So that I can finish the game,
+So that I can stick to the rules of the game,
-I want the game to contain 20 rolls.
+I want to be able to take down a maximum of 10 pins per roll.

 As a player,
-So that I can finish the game,
+So that I can be aware of my score within a frame,
-I want the game to contain 10 frames.
+I want to be able to see the partial score that comprehends a whole frame.

 As a player,
+So that I can stick to the rules of the game,
+I want my frames to be stored in my scorecard.

+As a player,
-So that I can finish the frame,
+So that I can stick to the rules of the game,
-I want the frame to contain 2 rolls.
+I want a new empty frame once I finish the previous one.

+As a player,
+So that I can stick to the rules of the game,
+I want to be able to play a maximum of 10 frames per game.
 ```